cybergavin/terraform-azurerm-multiregion-resource-groups/examples/multiregion-resource-groups/README.md

+Refer the example source code in GitHub.
 This example creates 4 resource groups in the canadacentral and canadaeast Azure regions.
 ---
 ### terraform.plan
 ```